Tara-Cloud/aws-cdk-tutorial/README.md

 We will watch as our resources are deployed.
 Upon successful deployment of the stack we are given an *Stack ARN*.
 ARN stands for Amazon Resource Number and is a unique identifier within all of AWS.
 If our application had deployed more than one stack, we would see multiple *Stack ARNs* displayed.

 Upon successful deployment we can open the AWS console and navigate to the CloudFormation console.
 The CloudFormation console allows us to view our newly deployed stack.
-> :bulb: Did you notice another stack in your CloudFormation console called *CDK Toolkit*?
+> :bulb:*Tip:* Did you notice another stack in your CloudFormation console called *CDK Toolkit*?
 This stack was deployed by us earlier when we ran `cdk bootstrap`.

 #TO-DO: Console view